f4exb/sdrangel/plugins/channeltx/modchirpchat/readme.md

   - **RRR**: `%1 %2 RRR`: `%1` is your call (10.6) and `%2` is my call (10.5)
   - **73**: `%1 %2 73`: `%1` is your call (10.6) and `%2` is my call (10.5)
   - **QSO text**: `%1 %2 %3`: `%1` is your call (10.6), `%2` is my call (10.5) and `%3` is the text specified as the free form text message

+<h4>10.14: Sync word</h4>

+This is a LoRa specific feature and is the sync word (byte) to transmit entered as a 2 nibble hexadecimal number.

 <h3>11: Message text</h3>